Healthy Homes Assessment Gracefield

 Home Assessments Gracefield for Rental Properties

-• Is the sub floor space covered in insulation and is there a ground moisture barrier present?
+• Is the sub floor space well-insulated?
+Is there a ground moisture barrier present?

-• Does the ceiling insulation need replenishment or replacement?
+• Is the ceiling insulation in need of topping up? need replacement or topping?

 • Does the home have enough air circulation, including extractor fans?